-The Emergency Response sections for capacity shortage/transmission limitation and long term fuel supply emergency shall be reviewed and updated annually and updated as needed or in accordance with FPSC. & FRCC and NERC requirements.
-The critique from annual system drills will be a primary source for revisions and improvements to the plan.
-In compliance with NERC Standard EOP 001 upon implementation of these emergency plans documentation shall be provided to System Operations stating the date the plan was implemented, that the plan was followed and any changes that occurred to the plan due to the plans use.
-The updated plan shall be provided to System Operations for distribution to FPL System Operators, FRCC Reliability Coordinator and neighboring entities within the same calendar year.
+The Emergency Response sections for capacity shortage/transmission limitation and long term fuel supplyemergency shall be reviewed annually and updated as needed or in accordance with FPSC, FRCC and NERC requirements.
+The critique from annual system drills will be a primary source for revisions andimprovements to the plan.
+The updated plan shall be provided to System Operations for distribution to FPL-System Operators, FRCC Reliability Coordinator and neighboring entities within the same calendar year.
 Capacity Shortages and/or Transmission Limitations